 - 1 half-day guided tour of Olinda with a professional guide.

-- 1 full day (8hrs) visiting Recife with a French speaking guide.
+- 1 full day (8hrs) visiting Recife with an English speaking guide.

 - 1 private transfer from Olinda to Recife airport.

 It has a particular charm that enchants the visitor.
-Legend has it that it inherited its name from the first settlers who cried out “O Linda! “, ” what a beauty! », when discovering its idyllic landscape.
+Legend has it that it got its name from the first settlers who cried out “O Linda!” or “what a beauty!” when discovering its idyllic landscape.

 Right from the sixteenth century, Olinda became one of the most prosperous cities in the Northeast thanks to its sugar industry.
-As with other Brazilian cities, its cultural and architectural growth linked to the exploitation of sugar cane attracted artists from all walks of life.
-They created a city center of wealth and splendor that has past the test of time.
+As with other Brazilian cities, its cultural and architectural growth, linked to the exploitation of sugar cane, attracted artists from all walks of life.
+They created a city center of wealth and splendor that has stood the test of time.

-With this discovery package of Olinda and its neighbour Recife, you will discover the amazing colorful colonial architecture along the narrow cobbled streets down to the sea.
-Visit the Santa Isabel theatre or the numerous baroque churches, including the Alto da Se Cathedral and the Convento de Sao Francisco, with their splendid Portuguese, Italian and Spanish architecture.
-Finally, you can stroll around the Sao Jose market with its array of intense colors in a town where the tropical vegetation meets the blue ocean.
+On this Recife and Olinda tour, you will discover the vibrant and colorful colonial architecture along the narrow cobbled streets that wind down to the sea.
+Visit the Santa Isabel theatre or the numerous baroque churches, including the Alto da Sé Cathedral and the Convento de São Francisco, with their splendid Portuguese, Italian and Spanish architecture.
+Finally, you can stroll around the São Jose market with its array of intense colors in a town where tropical vegetation meets the blue ocean.

-Olinda, a serenely beautiful city that vibrates to the crazy carnival rhythm
+Olinda, a serenely beautiful city that pulses to the crazy rhythm of carnival!

 The architectural splendors of the historic center take on a particular image during the Carnival, which is quite different from the one in Rio, but no less popular.

-Where in Rio there is a very formal parade in the Sambodrome, Olinda lives to the rhythm of the blocos.
-These carnival groups parade through the narrow streets followed by the crowd of Folioes (jesters) as those who dress up and participate in the festivities are called.
+Whereas in Rio there is a very formal parade in the Sambodrome, Olinda celebrates to the rhythm of the blocos.
+These carnival groups parade through the narrow streets followed by the crowd of “Folioes,” these are what the people who dress up and participate in the festivities are called.

-If you come to enjoy these few days when the party is in full swing throughout Brazil, do not miss the “bonecos” parades, these giant papier-mâché puppets, that are a tradition in Olinda and recognized as intangible heritage of humanity.
+If you come to enjoy these few days when the party is in full swing throughout Brazil, do not miss the “bonecos” parades, these giant papier-mâché puppets, that are a tradition in Olinda and recognized as an example of true Nordeste heritage.

 Finally, do not miss the famous “Galo da Madrugada” the largest bloco in the world!
-Following its procession, you will discover the Frevo, a musical style from the nearby city of Recife, so furious that the samba seems slow in comparison.
-It’s a typical Olinda carnival music, which you will recognize by its feverish rhythm of drums and percussion.
-It is all the subversive heritage of the slave era that you feel while dancing the Maracatu.
-This parade that mixes music and dance evokes the ancestral lands of Africa.
+Following its procession, you will discover “Frevo”, a musical style from the nearby city of Recife, so furious that even samba seems slow in comparison.
+This is typical Olinda carnival music, which you will recognize from the feverish rhythm of drums and percussion.
+The Maracatu dance invokes the subversive aspect of the days of slavery.
+The parade, a mixture of music and dance evokes the ancestral lands of Africa.

-The colorful peculiarities of Olinda’s culture extend throughout the Pernambuco region, including Recife, its twin city, which was founded in 1537 from a simple fishing port.
+The colorful character of Olinda’s culture extends throughout the Pernambuco region, as far as Recife, its twin city, which was founded in 1537 from a simple fishing port.

 It became the regional capital 300 years later, thanks to its large port which gave it a more strategic position for maritime trade.

-Called the “Brazilian Venice” because it has three islands and peninsulas, it will charm you with its canals and channels that form the Capibaribe river.
-During your guided tour, you will discover these islands that form the historic heart of the city.
+Nicknamed the “Brazilian Venice” because it has three islands and peninsulas, it will charm you with its canals and channels that form the Capibaribe river.
+During your guided tour, you will explore these islands that form the historic heart of the city.

 A driver awaits you at the airport to take you to Olinda, a 30 to 40 minute trip depending on the traffic.

-Arrival in Olinda, the driver will drop you off at the hotel you have chosen from our selection.
-(Pousada do Amparo or Hotel 7 collinas, see descriptions in the accommodation section).
+Arrival in Olinda, the driver will drop you off at the hotel.

-Afternoon, your French speaking guide will meet you for a half day visit of Olinda (4hrs).
+Afternoon, your English speaking guide will meet you for a half day visit of Olinda (4hrs).

 Olinda, the city of seven hills, is a marvel of colonial architecture and a walk through its steep streets with colorful houses is a real delight.
-With colonial mansions and vast gardens, Baroque churches with rich decorations, it is all the splendor of a prestigious past which appears in front of you.
+With colonial mansions and vast gardens, Baroque churches with rich decorations, all the splendor of a prestigious past will appear in front of you.